 - Increased susceptibility to ear, respiratory and gastrointestinal infections, some of which can be life-threatening.

 - Patients with Bloom syndrome have decreased immunoglobulin A and M.

 - Increased susceptibility to cancer

-- 20% of patients with Bloom syndrome develop cancer
+- At least 20% of patients with Bloom syndrome develop leukaemia or solid organ cancer.

 What is the treatment for Bloom syndrome?

 Because it is a genetic disorder, no cure is available.
 Genetic counselling may be appropriate for affected individuals and carriers (their parents and siblings).
 A genetic test to identify the mutation is available in some regions.

 - Strict lifelong sun protection to reduce the risk of skin cancer later in life.